Professional wrestling holds: Cross armbar

 Also known as a cross armbreaker or straight armbar.
 The wrestler sits on either side of an opponent who is lying either prone or supine on the mat, with the wrestler's legs scissoring one of the opponent's arms.
 The wrestler then grabs hold of the wrist of that arm and pulls it upwards, causing hyper extension of the shoulder and elbow.
 Wrestlers Alberto Del Rio (often the flying variant, see below) and Ronda Rousey perform this move a finisher.
 Bryan Danielson popularized and invented a variation, dubbed the Danielson Special, where he would flip his opponent with a butterfly suplex before locking in the cross armbar.
+MJF used a version of this move to a facedown opponent as a finisher dubbed the Friedman Armbar Special.

 Flying cross armbar

 This variation begins with the wrestler standing on either side of the bent-over opponent.
 The wrestler then steps over one of the opponent's arms while holding that arm's wrist, and then rolls or twists their body in mid-air while holding the wrist, forcing the opponent down to their back and ending in a cross armbar.
 This variant has been used by Alberto Del Rio, A.J.
 Styles and Asuka.
 Kushida uses a variation, where goes on the top rope and places his opponent on the turnbuckle and delivers the move.